Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

-Each of these IWs was divided into patches of approximately 25 x 25 kilometers and 256 x 256 pixels.
+Each of these IWs is divided into patches of approximately 25 x 25 kilometers and 256 x 256 pixels.
 Patches were extracted from the swaths with a step size of half their width.
-This extraction ensures that a metoceanic situation occurring at the edge of one patch is found in the center of the next patch.
+This extraction ensures that a meteorological and oceanic situation occurring at the edge of one patch is found in the center of the next patch.
 It also implies that each pixel is present in four patches.
-Data leakage between the training, validation, and test sets is resolved by splitting these subsets at the IW level rather than the patch level.

-Patches were rejected if more than fifty percent of the area was covered by land, as this could lead to land masking.
-In addition, patches were rejected if the maximum reflectivity of NEXRAD was less than 25 dBZ (less than 1 mm/h according to the Z-R relationship \citep{NexradHandbook}).
-Rejecting patches without measured reflectivity ensures that the area is neither out of radar range nor hidden behind an obstacle.
-Rejecting patches without rain also mitigates the imbalance in the dataset caused by the overrepresentation of low reflectivity measurements.
-Finally, to maximize the overlap of SAR and weather radar signatures, the patches were aligned manually.
-This was carried out independently for each patch using a constant translation of the NEXRAD measurement to overlap the SAR signatures.
+We withdraw patches which did not fulfil the following requirement: patches include less than 50\% of lan pixels; the maximum NEXRAD reflectivity was less than less than 25 dBZ for all patches; no patch is rain-free.
+After this filtering step, to maximize the overlap of SAR and weather radar signatures, the patches are aligned manually.
+This is carried out independently for each patch using a constant translation of the NEXRAD measurement to overlap the SAR signatures.
 An example of this operation is shown in Figure \ref{fig:registration}.
-This geographic repositioning corrects for remaining colocation problems that may be related to the displacement or evolution of rain cells between NEXRAD and SAR observation times or to the different altitudes at which the phenomena were observed.
+This geographic repositioning corrects remaining collocation problems that may be related to the displacement or evolution of rain cells between NEXRAD and SAR observation times or to the different altitudes at which the phenomena were observed.

-Patches showing a low correlation between NEXRAD and Sentinel-1 observations were rejected by visual inspection.
-After these operations, from the 9574 patches extracted from the 53 IWs, 1570 remained.
-Patch locations, alongside the NEXRAD stations, are shown in Figure \ref{fig:dataloc}.
+During the manual realignment process, we removed the patches which involved a registration displacement between Nexrad and SAR observations larger than a few kilometers.
+We also discarded the patches which involve the shapes of the rain signatures too dissimilar to achieve a sensible registration.
+Overall, this curation process reduced the number of patches from 9574 from IWs to 1570.
+We report patch locations, alongside the NEXRAD stations in Figure \ref{fig:dataloc}.

-To determine why the colocations do not overlap perfectly, statistics were computed on the realignment vectors.
-These showed a correlation between the distance to the nearest ground station and the error (correlation coefficient $R^2$ = 40.4\%).
-However, no such correlation was found for the direction of displacement ($R^2$ = 3.4\%), nor for the ECMWF wind speed at 10 meters ($R^2$ = 2.7\%) which would have indicated displacement of the rain cell by the wind.
+The misalignment distance between Sentinel-1 and NEXRAD rain signatures is found to correlate with the distance to the NEXRAD ground station ($R^2$ = 40.4\%).
+This indicates that the collocations are less reliable as the distance (and the altitude of the observed volume) increases.
+We assume that this misalignment is caused by the horizontal drift identified by \cite{10.1080/01431169008955114} between weather radar observations and in situ rain gauges.